ralsina/nicolino/posts/welcome.md

 date: 2013-02-01
 ---

-[TOC]

 # Foo

-If you want a real featureful static site generator, you may want to check Nicoletta's big brother [Nikola](http://getnikola.com)
+If you want a real featureful static site generator, you may want to check Nicolino's big brother [Nikola](http://getnikola.com)

 # Bar